saasbook/hw-design-review/presentation_review.md

 The review should address at least the following:

+* Did the presentation feel like it had been rehearsed?
+For example,
-* Identify at least one positive point and one point that could use improvement about the presentation technique.
-(Did the speaker(s) make eye contact with the audience, or just read off a page?
-Was the sequence of ideas clearly presented?
-Did the content of the slides complement what was being said, or were the slides mostly paragraphs of text pasted into PowerPoint?)
-In general, this item captures whether you felt the speaker(s) were well prepared.
-If there were multiple speakers, you can give separate comments specific to one or more of them.
+did the speaker(s) make
+eye contact with the audience, or just read off a page?

+* Was the
+sequence of ideas clearly presented?
+Did the content of the slides complement what was being said, or were the slides mostly paragraphs of text pasted into PowerPoint?

-* Identify at least one positive point and one point that could use improvement about the technical content of the presentation.
+*  Identify at least one positive point about the presentation, and one point that could use improvement.
+Be specific: your comments should be phrased such that if you received that comment, you would be able to take specific action in response to it.

 * Identify one idea you might adopt for your own future projects as a result of something you saw in the presentation.